Skip to main content

 Previous to her role at Penn, Matina worked in various climate-focused roles, including at CDP and the City of Philadelphia.
 At CDP, Matina managed an accelerator program for municipal sustainability staff across the U.S. and Canada to develop and finance urgently needed climate-related infrastructure projects.
 Before working at CDP, Matina was the City of Philadelphia Office of Sustainability’s first Program Manager for Place-based Initiatives.
 In this role, her main areas of focus were fostering cross-sector relationships and elevating community leadership to implement strategic initiatives to support resilience and environmental justice in Philadelphia’s most climate impacted neighborhoods.

-Austin Sutherland
+Austin Studner

-Austin Sutherland, Sustainability Analyst
+Austin Studner, Sustainability Analyst

 Austin is the Sustainability Analyst in the University of Pennsylvania Sustainability Office.
 Austin serves as the primary data and metrics analyst by collecting and reporting university sustainability performance metrics.
 He oversees the Green Office Certification program, Green Labs, ULT Freezer Rebate Program, the Integrating Sustainability across the Curriculum (ISAC) program, and the Civic Sustainability Fellows (CSF).
 Austin is also responsible for submitting University sustainability data to the Association for the Advancement of Sustainability in Higher Education (AASHE), American College & University Presidents' Climate Commitment (ACUPCC), and the City of Philadelphia.